-- 1. The BOCC has the authority to employ experts and a staff and shall pay such expenses as may be deemed necessary for carrying out the powers conferred, and the duties prescribed in this section; - 2.
+- 1. The BOCC has the authority to employ experts and a staff and shall pay such expenses as may be deemed necessary for carrying out the powers conferred and the duties prescribed in this section; - 2.
 The PC is directed to make use of expert advice and information which may be furnished by appropriate federal, state, county and municipal officials, department, and agencies and in particular by the Director of the Division of Planning in the Department of Local Affairs (DOLA) of the State of Colorado.
-All state officials, departments and agencies having information, maps, and data pertinent to Custer County Planning and Zoning are authorized and directed to make the same available for the use of the PC as well as to furnish such other technical assistance and advice as they may have available for such purposes;
+All state officials, departments and agencies having information, maps, and

+- data pertinent to Custer County Planning and Zoning are authorized and directed to make the same available for the use of the PC as well as to furnish such other technical assistance and advice as they may have available for such purposes;

-3. The PC is specifically empowered to receive and expend all grants, gifts, and bequests, specifically including state and federal funds and other funds available for the purpose for which the commission exists, and to contract with the state of Colorado, the United States, and all other legal entities with respect thereto.
+The PC is specifically empowered to receive and expend all grants, gifts, and - 3.
+The PC is specifically empowered to receive and expend all grants, gifts, and bequests, specifically including state and federal funds and other funds available for the purpose for which the commission exists, and to contract with the state of Colorado, the United States, and all other legal entities with respect thereto.
 The PC may provide, within the limitations of its budget, matching funds wherever grants, gifts, bequest, and contractual assistance are available on such basis.
 (C.R.S. § 30-28-104).